Ideas For Fernandina Beach City Government Cost-Cutting

-EDITOR’S NOTE: Contributing columnist, Steve Nicklas, expresses his views and insights on various topics in Marketplace column.
+EDITOR’S NOTE: Contributing columnist, Steve Nicklas, expresses his views and insight on various topics in Marketplace column.

 The past is colliding with the present for the Fernandina Beach city government — creating reverberations into the future.